 The next community-wide meeting is on Saturday, November 9 from 9 a.m. to noon at Douglas MacArthur Elementary School in the library.

-When is the first Douglas MacArthur Advisory Group meeting?
+When was the first Douglas MacArthur Advisory Group meeting?

-The first DMAG meeting will be on Monday, November 4 in the fifth grade pod.
+The first DMAG meeting was on Monday, November 4 in the fifth grade pod.

 When will the community be able to meet the architects and designers who will work on the new Douglas MacArthur Elementary School?

 The community first met the architects at the first community-wide meeting on Tuesday, October 29 at Douglas MacArthur Elementary School in the multipurpose room.
 At this meeting, families and residents:

 - Took part in a Listening Session focused on community values for the new school.

 How can parents and community members get involved?